ErikKassubek/ADVOCATE/doc/recording.md

 ## Toolchain

-To run the recording, the following header needs to be added to the main function or the test that is analyzed:
+To run the recording, the following preamble needs to be added to the main function or the test that is analyzed:

 ```go